 Here are the top things to know about removing old mulch and the benefits of leaving it on the soil.

 Leaving old mulch on top of the soil has many benefits for your plants and soil so check out my top 5 reasons to set and forget mulch.

 Old mulch breaks down into humus

 Old mulch is the beginnings of compost and if left on top of your soil will break down to a rich amazing humus.
-Humus is a fantastic soil component which is made up of the organic matter from mulch that has been broken down by bacteria.
+Humus is a fantastic soil component which is made up of the organic matter from mulch that has been broken down anaerobically.

 Old mulch improves the soil

-Humus holds water, adds nutrients to the soil and improves the organic matter levels of your soil.
+Compost and humus hold water, add nutrients to the soil and improve the organic matter levels of your soil.
 Over a number of months and years, humus will improve your soil and you will grow bigger and healthier plants.

 Old mulch feeds worms

 Old mulch will break down over time by soil bacteria which is one of the favorite foods of worms.
 The cycle of soil bacteria coming to break down old mulch and then worms coming to eat the soil bacteria breaks down and releases nutrients from the mulch.